geekquad/Pixel-Processing/CONTRIBUTING.md

 ```$ git push origin <feature-branch>```

-Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bugfix to original repository.
-You can open a pull request by clicking on green icon -
+Now you are ready to help the project by opening a pull request, which means that you can now tell the project managers to add the feature or bugfix to the original repository.
+You can open a pull request by clicking on the green icon -

 <p align="center">  <img  src="https://i.imgur.com/aGaqAD5.png">  </p>

-Remember your upstream base branch should be master and source should be your feature branch.
+Remember, your upstream base branch should be master and source should be your feature branch.
 Click on create pull request and add a name to your pull request.
 You can also describe your feature.

 Awesome!
 You have made your first contribution.
 If you have any doubts please let me know in the comments.